 Located minutes from Atlanta’s I-285 perimeter, Sweetwater Creek State Park has long been one of our favorite destinations for outdoor adventure close to the city.
 With miles of gorgeous hiking trails, beautiful lake views, great places to picnic, and kayaks and canoes for rent, Sweetwater Creek offers a ton of outdoor fun without a long drive to the North Georgia mountains.
-And with Sweetwater Creek’s new yurts, the options for a local Atlanta adventure at the park just got better.
+And with Sweetwater Creek’s new yurts, the options for a local Atlanta adventure at the park just got even better.

-Outside, the yurt provides two comfortable, wooden adirondack chairs on a large deck, perfect for enjoying coffee and a sunrise.
+Outside, the yurt provides two comfortable, wooden Adirondack chairs on a large deck, perfect for enjoying coffee and a sunrise.
 There are outdoor electrical outlets on the deck, too, perfect for powering up when you’re enjoying the outdoors.
 Just off the front porch, each yurt offers an outdoor cooking and entertainment area, featuring a charcoal grill, fire pit for campfires, picnic table, lantern hanger and water spigot.
 Tip: if you’re planning on burning a campfire (s’mores anyone?!), don’t forget to pack folding chairs: the picnic table isn’t close enough to work as campfire-side seating.)

 The common areas of the Yurt Village are just steps from the individual units and are easily accessible by well lit, gravel pathways.
-A clean, new bathhouse offers hot showers and flushing toilets, and is centrally located in the yurt village.
-There’s also a large covered picnic pavilion with tables and charcoal grills, and for the kids, a really nicely designed playground to keep them entertained and active.
+A clean, new bathhouse offers hot showers and flushing toilets, centrally located in the yurt village.
+There’s also a large covered picnic pavilion with tables and charcoal grills, and for the kids, a nicely designed playground to keep them entertained and active.

 The yurt village is located in a quiet section of the park, away from the active boating and hiking areas.
 It’s got a secluded feeling, but the near-constant hum of Atlanta’s busy I-20 freeway gives a reminder that you’re still in the city.
-The yurts are a great option for families that are easing into camping and overnighting in the woods: you’re far enough from the city for an adventure, but close enough for comfort.
+The yurts are a great option for families that are easing into camping and overnighting in the woods: you’re far enough from the city for an adventure but close enough for comfort.

 There are plenty of ways to explore Sweetwater Creek State Park.
 Nine miles of fantastic, rolling hiking trails meander through the park visiting historic mill ruins, rocky bluffs, sandy shores and tumbling falls.
 Hike the Sweetwater Creek Red Trail to visit the ruins of a textile mill destroyed in the Civil War, and rushing, whitewater rapids on a scenery-packed trail.

-For a longer hike, combine Sweetwater Creek’s Red Trail and White Trail to loop through woodland forest full of wildlife, visiting the creek’s waterfalls, the mill ruins and Jack’s Lake on a 3 mile adventure.
+For a longer hike, combine Sweetwater Creek’s Red Trail and White Trail to loop through a woodland forest full of wildlife, visiting the creek’s waterfalls, the mill ruins and Jack’s Lake on a 3-mile adventure.
 Or catch an early-morning sunrise on the lake and then run Sweetwater Creek’s Yellow Trail, crossing the creek and catching views of the park’s Civil War-era mill ruins on one of our favorite running trails near Atlanta.

-Sweetwater Creek State Park Yurts: Bottom Line
+Sweetwater Creek State Park yurts: bottom line

-We loved our stay at Sweetwater Creek’s new yurt village.
+We loved our stay at Sweetwater Creek’s new yurt camping village.
 The yurts are clean, modern and cozy – and the lake views make for a great, relaxing place to chill after an adventure-filled day at the park.
-They’re a great camping alternative for Atlanta residents looking for a nearby escape, and a great, near-the-city stay option for families visiting Atlanta.
+They’re a great camping alternative for Atlanta residents looking for a nearby escape and a great, near-the-city stay option for families visiting Atlanta.
 And at $85 per night, they’re a fantastic, budget-friendly value.

-While we received a complimentary stay in the yurt, all opinions above are our own, and based on personal experiences during our stay.
+While we received a complimentary stay in the yurt, all opinions above are our own and based on personal experiences during our stay.
 Thanks to Georgia State Parks and Historic Sites for hosting our stay.